Built in the 1830's on the

 make it available as a history museum.

-for owner William Landers who lived in San Francisco.
+William Landers who lived in San Francisco.
+We suspect

-We suspect that it was designed by Bernard Maybeck
+that it was designed by Bernard Maybeck because of the

-because of the design and look of the Arts and Craft
+design and look of the Arts and Craft movement in

-summary from Maybeck's daughter reveals it may be a
+Maybeck's daughter reveals it may be a quick project he

-quick project he did after the 1906 San Francisco
+did after the 1906 San Francisco Earthquake.
+We are

-Earthquake.
-We are hoping to have this turn into an
+hoping to have this turn into an archival storage area.

 ||The Garden Store